anonymous-reposit/DEUA/README.md

 * This repository does not contain any files or documents of above mentioned datasets, you can download the original datasets form their pages to evaluate and reproduce our experiments.

 ### Acknowledgement
-We really appreciate the authors of EUA and Telecom datasets, their brilliant works help us to conduct experiments and their selfless open source spirit encourage us to share our project.
+We really appreciate the authors of EUA and Telecom datasets, their excellent works help us to conduct experiments and their selfless open source spirit encourage us to share our project.